 Yin Yoga encompasses a wide range of methods for body awareness, vitality and meditation, tapping into the wisdom of Yoga, Buddhism, Taoism, Western psychology and anatomy to bring out our innate capacity to heal and to be at one with our selves.

 Elles has done several Yin Yoga silent retreats with Sarah Powers over the years.
 She completed her yin teacher training in 2015 (www.sarahpowers.com), and level 2, on inner methods in Yin Yoga, in 2017.
-In 2018 she did a training with Jade Wood called Somatic Yin Yoga, bringing gentle movement into the transitions from one pose to another.
+In 2018 she trained with Jade Wood in Somatic Yin Yoga, bringing gentle movement into the transitions from one pose to another.